 Using Evidence from Student Work for Program Improvement

-As many of you, like us at the CTL, are continuously working to analyze and improve the quality of your programs, I thought I would take this opportunity to share some ideas and recent research aimed at improving graduate programs through a focus on student learning.
-As in all of our work at the CTL, we strive to examine our programs from the perspective of scholarship on student learning and academic “best practice.”
-To that end, I have recently been reviewing new research and major disciplinary discussions on student learning and graduate program improvement.
-I hope this brief overview might be of help as you formulate your own strategies.
-I also would welcome the opportunity to meet with you at any time to discuss specific program goals or other questions of student learning and program improvement.
+As many of you, like us at the CTL, are continuously working to analyze and improve the quality of your programs, we thought we would take this opportunity to share some ideas and recent research aimed at improving graduate programs through a focus on student learning.
+As in all of our work at the CTL, we strive to examine our programs from the perspective of scholarship on student learning and academic "best practice."

 - Master’s thesis